-Please complete the form below to indicate your choice of British History and Methods papers, and email it to filippo.devivo@history.ox.ac.uk as soon as you can, and no later than 31 August.
+Please complete the form below to indicate your choice of British History and Methods papers, and email it to filippo.devivo@history.ox.ac.uk as soon as you can so we can find you the best tutors, and no later than 31 August.
 You will then be sent preparatory reading lists for the subjects you have chosen.